actor-framework/actor-framework/README.md

 brew install caf
 ```

-Alternatively, you can use the development branch by using:
+Alternatively, you can use the current development version by using:

 ```sh
 brew install caf --HEAD